JDBC Connectivity: Connecting Colrows to Your BI & AI Stack

 Password: cl_live_8a2c…

-What's different from a "raw" warehouse driver
+What is different from a raw warehouse driver

 • Compilation in the loop.
-Every SELECT the client issues is parsed, bound, planned, and dialect-translated through Colrows.
-The warehouse only ever sees a governed, dialect-perfect statement.
+Every SELECT the client issues is parsed, bound, planned, and dialect translated through Colrows.
+The warehouse only ever sees a governed, dialect perfect statement.

-• Persona-aware metadata.
+• Persona aware metadata.
 Two analysts pointing the same Tableau workbook at Colrows see different catalogs because their personas resolve different allowed subgraphs.

 • Trace IDs in result sets.
 Every result includes a __trace_id column that resolves to the full audit trace.